Briefcase and Aggregate¶

 With Briefcase you can:

-- Pull blank form definitions and completed form instances from Collect or Aggregate to local storage.
+- Pull blank form definitions and completed form instances from Collect, Aggregate, or individual form definitions from your computer.

-- Push blank form definitions and completed form instances from local storage to an Aggregate server.
+- Push blank form definitions and completed form instances to an Aggregate server.

 - Export data from completed form instances to CSV files.